We’re open everyday 24/7

 More than 15 million adults in the United States struggled with an alcohol use disorder (AUD) in 2016, the National Survey on Drug Use and Health (NSDUH) publishes, which equates to more than 5.5 percent of the American population (age 12 and older).
-Alcoholism is a disease with far-reaching implications, negatively impacting families, work life, and society in general.
+Alcoholism is a disease with far-reaching implications, negatively impacting families, work-life, and society in general.
 It costs the American people around $250 billion annually when taking into account crime, health care costs, and lost workplace productivity, the National Institute on Drug Abuse (NIDA) explains.

 Alcoholism does not look the same for everyone, however.
 In fact, there is a class of alcoholism called high-functioning wherein a person appears to have it together on the outside.
-High-functioning alcoholics likely have good jobs, are successful and productive, and have families and a seemingly stable home life.
+High-functioning alcoholics likely have good jobs, are successful and productive, and have families and seemingly stable home life.
 They are often highly educated, keep up with regular obligations, and don’t have legal or criminal issues related to drinking.

-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) publishes that doctors typically diagnose alcoholism, or AUD, when problematic drinking causes harm or distress.
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) publishes that doctors typically diagnose alcoholism, or AUD when problematic drinking causes harm or distress.
 There are specific signs to look for.
 They include:

 A high-functioning alcoholic can typically hide issues related to alcohol from most people, however, and all of these signs may not be present or pertain to the person.
 Physical alcohol dependence may not be present in a high-functioning alcoholic, for example.
 They may be able to go days or even weeks without drinking and without suffering from serious alcohol withdrawal symptoms.